-Another advantage of zipping being so prevalent is that I don't have to actually draft lessons myself.
-There are plenty already available on the internet and I will simply provide some pointers here so that, if you are new to the whole process of file compression, you can learn all you need to know.
+Another advantage of zipping being so prevalent on the internet is that we don't have to include lessons here.
+There are plenty already available on the internet.
+Below are links to articles and tutorials dealing with file compression.
+If you are new to the whole process of file compression, you can learn all you need to know.
 Many of the links below will also provide links to programs you can download to zip or unzip your own files.
 These are not necessarily the "best" links out there, but they will get you started.

 - ZIP (file format) - this article, from Wikipedia, the free encyclopedia, will provide technical information on the zip file format and it's history, competing compression formats, and links to additional references.

 - WinZip - home page for WinZIP, the Compression Utility for Windows.
 You can try the file out for free or purchase it for $29.95.

 - The FreeSite.com - you will find several free utility programs here that you can use to zip and unzip files.